 What if a more effective measure than lockdowns, social distancing, masks, and vaccines existed?
 What if we fought fire with fire?
 We upped the stakes for the virus?
 What if we exerted “selective pressure” on it through our own evolution?

 I’m talking about personal conscious evolution.
-I’m talking about identifying the parts of our lives that cause difficulties, distress and anxiety—and releasing them.
+I’m talking about identifying the parts of our lives that cause difficulties, distress and anxiety—and evolving beyond them.

 The more we do this, the more we improve our mental, emotional and physical wellbeing.
 The more we do that, the less we turn to anaesthetics like alcohol, cigarettes and poor diets to numb ourselves to our internal messages of distress.